 Everybody will tell you that if you are building a company you should make sure that your market is big enough.
 Otherwise, even if you dominate the whole market, you might not be making enough money to build a big and successful business.

 The problem is that it’s almost impossible for a new startup to compete with the big guys and conquer a significant market share of a big market.

 Luckily, there’s a workaround.

-In this post I will share my thoughts on how to start with a small market, dominant it and expand your success to a huge market.
+In this post I will share my thoughts on how to start with a small market, dominate it and expand your success to a huge market.

 When you are just starting out, no one knows you, trusts you or believes your promises.
 If that’s not enough, big markets have big competitors that are well known, have many customers, reputation and reliability.

 How are you going to position yourself against the big guys?

 Are you going to offer a cheaper price?
 Simpler user interface ?
 More features?